Concepts and configuration

 CLI examples

-openclaw models list
+openclaw onboard --auth-choice opencode-zenopenclaw models set opencode/claude-opus-4-6openclaw models list

-See also: /gateway/configuration for full configuration examples.
+See also: Configuration for full configuration examples.